 Just like the marketing template I shared in my last post, I collaborated with High Alpha’s finance expert, Blake Koriath.
 High Alpha is a close partner of Hyde Park Venture Partners, and the first investment from our second fund in May 2015.
 High Alpha is a venture studio that conceives, launches, and scales cloud-based software companies.
 Blake is a huge part of that process, as a finance professional that truly understands the overlap of sales, marketing, and finance as the backbone of SaaS companies.

 As an early stage investor, I often see companies missing the mark when it comes to reaching revenue benchmarks.
 Not to oversimplify the complexities of building a startup, but at its core, SaaS is a numbers game.
 Without staying on top of your sales rep hiring and training, you are always going to be playing catch up.
-For example, if you aren’t hiring now for 2017, you’re already behind.
+For example, if you aren’t thinking about your hiring for next year, you’re likely already behind.
 The math sneaks up on you quickly, leaving little time for recovery.
 Don’t let that happen to you.
 Time is the one thing that you cannot get back, even with money.
 Not factoring in the proper lead time needed to hire enough reps to achieve growth is a major oversight.

 Blake and I created this simple model to help you visualize your sales goals, and build a hiring plan to successfully get you there.
 Of course, it’s all about execution, not math, in the end.
 This is where the art aspect of the process comes into play.
 Hiring the right reps, and quickly onboarding them to ensure they’re set up for success.